UNESCO

 • Execute surface refinement prior to firing

-Surface scratching and refinement occur only once readiness is confirmed.
+Surface scratching and refinement occur only once vessel readiness is confirmed by touch and sight observation.
 Design details are hand engraved into the vessels using fine inestuments.

 • Kiln fire using regionally sourced fuel inputs